 Training material – recorded sessions and documentation – is publicly available via Ex Libris' CKC (Customer Knowledge Center) and should be used by the customer to gain campusM knowledge.

-The online training program introduces the customer to the App Manager which is a web-based configuration interface that manages the end user experience, as well as the AEK (App Extension Kit, which is available for the Enterprise subscription level only) – developer tools to create customer screens and interfaces within the app.
+The online training program introduces the customer to the App Manager which is a web-based configuration interface that manages the end user experience, as well as the AEK (App Extension Kit, which is available for the Enterprise subscription level only) – developer tools to create customer screens and interfaces within the app which are available on the Developers network.

 Implementation Project Details